 South Melbourne Town Hall Restoration and Renewal Proposal

-Your Town Hall, resting on the lands of the Boonwurrung people of the Kulin nation, is one of Melbourne’s most impressive civic buildings, with a commanding location on Emerald Hill in the heart of South Melbourne.
+The South Melbourne Town Hall, resting on the lands of the Boonwurrung people of the Kulin nation, is one of Melbourne’s most impressive civic buildings, with a commanding location on Emerald Hill in the heart of South Melbourne.

 The City of Port Phillip is currently considering our proposal.

-The proposal offers a number of benefits to the South Melbourne community.
+Our proposal offers a number of benefits to the South Melbourne community.
 It will:

 - Contribute to the City of Port Phillip’s vision for South Melbourne

-- Stop the building’s decline and create a valuable and contemporary asset the community can be proud of, at no cost to the community.
+- Stop the building’s decline and create a valuable and contemporary asset the community can be proud of, at no cost to the community

-- Provide opportunities for the community to gather and use the purpose-built spaces in an iconic building
+- Provide opportunities for the community to gather and use the improved purpose-built spaces in an iconic building

 - Allow Council to bring an iconic building back to life

 - Allow ANAM tocontinue allowing free access to high quality performances and events for local residents.